feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> If you were Algerian, you might sing "Ya Rayah" while running under the rain,
+#> If you were Algerian, you might sing "Ya Rayah" when running under the rain,
-#> and if you were a flower, you might hum "Bent Bladi."
+#> and if you were a flower, perhaps "El Bent El Shalabeya," both expressing
+#> longing and beauty in unique ways.
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "feb249e2-07a9-4259-b327-8dea6d74e85d"
+#> [1] "9621f7d4-b968-4db4-8bf8-abec203f590f"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"